This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 • Best features require Samsung Galaxy smartphone

-The Apple AirPods Pro (2nd Generation) deliver what many consider the gold standard for noise cancellation in true wireless earbuds.
-With the H2 chip providing computational audio improvements, these earbuds offer up to twice the noise cancellation of the original AirPods Pro.
-The Adaptive Transparency mode intelligently reduces harsh environmental noise while letting you stay aware of your surroundings—a feature particularly useful for urban commuters.
-For iPhone users, the seamless pairing, automatic device switching across Apple products, and Find My integration make these exceptionally convenient.
-The spatial audio implementation with dynamic head tracking creates an immersive listening experience for movies and music, though this feature primarily shines with Apple devices.
+The AirPods Pro (2nd Generation) deliver what I consider the best noise cancellation available in true wireless earbuds.
+The H2 chip provides up to twice the noise cancellation of the original model, which is immediately noticeable on airplanes or busy streets.
+The Adaptive Transparency mode is brilliant—it reduces harsh environmental noise while keeping you aware of your surroundings.
+For iPhone users, the integration is flawless.
+Pairing happens instantly, device switching across your Apple products works perfectly, and Find My integration means you'll never lose them.
+Spatial audio with dynamic head tracking creates an immersive experience for movies and music, though it works best within Apple's ecosystem.

-Battery performance favors the AirPods Pro with 6 hours of ANC playback versus 5 hours for the Galaxy Buds Pro, and the Apple charging case provides 30 total hours compared to Samsung's 18 hours.
-However, both support wireless charging, and Samsung's reverse wireless charging from Galaxy smartphones adds convenience Android users will appreciate.
+Battery life favors Apple: 6 hours with ANC versus 5 hours, and the charging case provides 30 total hours compared to Samsung's 18 hours.

 Frequently Asked Questions

-Yes, AirPods Pro work with Samsung and other Android phones via standard Bluetooth connectivity, but you'll lose many features including spatial audio, automatic device switching, battery level indicators in the notification shade, and easy pairing.
-They function as basic Bluetooth earbuds without the Apple ecosystem integration.
+They connect via Bluetooth, but you'll lose most of what makes them special.
+No spatial audio, no automatic device switching, no battery indicators in your notification shade, and no easy pairing.
+They basically become standard Bluetooth earbuds without the Apple magic.

-The Galaxy Buds Pro generally offer superior sound quality due to their dual-driver system (11mm woofer + 6.5mm tweeter) which provides better separation, deeper bass, and clearer highs.
-However, AirPods Pro deliver excellent balanced sound with superior computational audio features.
-Audio quality preference can be subjective, but the Galaxy Buds Pro's customizable EQ gives more control.
+Galaxy Buds Pro have the edge here.
+Their dual-driver system (11mm woofer plus 6.5mm tweeter) produces better separation, deeper bass, and clearer highs.
+AirPods Pro sound excellent and balanced with great computational audio features, but the Galaxy Buds Pro's customizable EQ gives you more control over your sound.

-Yes, Galaxy Buds Pro are better suited for intense workouts due to their IPX7 water resistance rating, which protects against submersion up to 1 meter for 30 minutes.
-AirPods Pro have only IPX4 rating (splash resistant).
-The Galaxy Buds Pro are also slightly more secure for high-impact activities, though both include multiple ear tip sizes for fit customization.
+Absolutely.
+The IPX7 rating means they can handle submersion up to 1 meter for 30 minutes.
+AirPods Pro only have IPX4 splash resistance.
+Galaxy Buds Pro also stay more secure during high-impact activities, though both come with multiple ear tip sizes for proper fit.

-Yes, Galaxy Buds Pro connect to iPhones via Bluetooth, and you can download the Galaxy Buds app from the iOS App Store to access features like EQ customization and ANC settings.
-However, features like 360 Audio, Bixby integration, and seamless device switching work best with Samsung Galaxy devices.
+Yes, they connect via Bluetooth, and you can download the Galaxy Buds app from the iOS App Store to access EQ customization and ANC settings.
+But features like 360 Audio, Bixby integration, and device switching work best with Samsung Galaxy devices.

-AirPods Pro (2nd Generation) have superior active noise cancellation compared to Galaxy Buds Pro.
-Apple's H2 chip provides up to 2x better ANC than the original AirPods Pro, with Adaptive Transparency mode that intelligently filters harsh sounds.
-While Galaxy Buds Pro offer effective ANC blocking up to 99% of ambient noise, independent tests consistently rank AirPods Pro's ANC performance higher.
+AirPods Pro (2nd Generation) win this easily.
+The H2 chip delivers up to 2x better ANC than the original model, and the Adaptive Transparency mode intelligently filters harsh sounds.
+Galaxy Buds Pro have effective ANC that blocks up to 99% of ambient noise, but independent tests consistently rank AirPods Pro higher.